São Luís is a city in the northeast of Brazil, capital of the state of Maranhão.

 Today, the city is an important cultural center, with numerous museums, theaters, and festivals throughout the year.
 In addition, its location on the northeast coast of Brazil makes it a popular tourist destination, with nearby beaches and a rich gastronomy based on seafood and typical dishes from the state of Maranhão.

-See more information about São Luís
+See more about how to get to São Luís